illwhyrin/t1ger_mechanicjob/README.md

-No copyright, but aprecciate if you give me credit for the work, it take me a lot of time to make it work.
+No copyright, but appreciate if you give me credit for the work, it take me a lot of time to make it work.
 Know Issues:

-- Sometimes a restart resource is requeried to "recognize owner"
+- Sometimes a restart resource is required to "recognize owner"

 ------------